jpegleg/dwarven-toolbox/README.md

 The great power of dwarven might!
 ```

-We can combine XOR and bitshift in interesting ways with `swordleft`, `swordright`, `hexor`, `magick`, and `antimagick` in interesting ways.
+We can combine XOR and bitshift in interesting ways with `swordleft`, `swordright`, `hexor`, `magick`, and `antimagick`.
-We'll add in `gold` to generate a key which we'll XOR against, shift, and XOR again.
+We'll add in `gold` to generate a key which we'll XOR against, shift, and XOR again, for demonstration purposes.
 Example:

 ```
 #!/usr/bin/env bash